-The Maryland Department of Health (MDH) has developed clinical criteria for appropriate use of hepatitis C medications (see link below).
+The Maryland Department of Health (MDH) developed clinical criteria for appropriate use of hepatitis C medications (see link below).
 MedStar Family Choice (MFC) will follow these criteria in considering requests for treatment.
 The MDH and MFC expect strict adherence.
 For the most part, the MDH Criteria follow the guidelines set forth by the American Association for the Study of Liver Diseases and the Infectious Diseases Society of America.

 - FIBROSIS REQUIREMENTS:

 - Members with ANY fibrosis level are eligible for treatment.
 In other words, all fibrosis requirements are removed.
 As long as other criteria are met, members can receive treatment.
 Please note that a measurement of fibrosis (Fibrosure, Fibroscan, biopsy) is still required.

 - A baseline viral loadmust be obtained within 90 days of the anticipated start of treatment.

 - Mandatory virologic testing at 4, 12 and 24 weeksmust be performed with the intent to discontinue treatment if there is inadequate viral response (defined in the MDH document).